yuribodo/spendify/README.md

 - ✅ Revenue cannot be created without a category
 - ✅ Expenses cannot have negative values
 - ✅ Expenses cannot be created without a category
-- 🔄 Categories in use cannot be deleted (in development)
+- ✅ Categories in use cannot be deleted
 - 🔄 Financial records older than 6 months cannot be edited or deleted (in development)
 - 🔄 Notification when monthly expenses exceed 80% of income (in development)
 - 🔄 Calculation and display of remaining monthly budget (in development)